Condensed Spin Excitation of Quantized Dirac Fermions in the Quasi-Two-Dimensional semimetal BaMnBi$_2$

-The magnetic field dependence of $1/T_1$ was investigated as a function of the field angle $\theta$ against the $c$ axis, rather than as a function of the field strength, since a change of the resonance frequency scaling to the field strength critically influences the measurement condition of $T_1$ for quadrupole nuclear spins.
-Owing to the highly 2D electronic structure of BaMnBi$_2$, the Landau level is deformed with decreasing the magnetic field component along the $c$ axis, as observed in the resistivity measurement \cite{Kondo2021Bi}.
-As shown in Fig. \ref{FIG5}(a), $1/T_1$ is suppressed smoothly for $\theta < 20^\circ$ and decreases steeply for $\theta > 30^\circ$.
-It shows a minimum around $\theta = 63^\circ$, where $1/T_1$ becomes 1/400 times smaller than the maximum value at $\theta = 0^\circ$.
-Then $1/T_1$ turns to increase towards 90$^\circ$.
+We further investigate $1/T_1$ as a function of the field angle $\theta$ tilted from the $c$ axis as well as the field strength in Fig. \ref{FIG4}.
+For the highly 2D electronic structure of BaMnBi$_2$, the filling factor of the Landau level varies continuously by reducing the out-of-plane component of the magnetic field, $B{\rm cos}\theta$.
+As shown in Fig. \ref{FIG4}(a), $1/T_1$ is suppressed smoothly for $\theta < 20^\circ$ and decreases dramatically for $\theta > 30^\circ$.
+It exhibits a minimum around $\theta = 63^\circ$, where $1/T_1$ becomes 1/400 times smaller than the maximum value at $\theta = 0^\circ$, followed by an increase towards 90$^\circ$.

-The experimental result is compared with a numerical calculation of $1/T_1$ using Eq. (\ref{DOS_Landau}), as shown in Fig. \ref{FIG5}(b).
-In reference to the SdH oscillation, $\mu$ is located at the $N = 3$ Landau level at $H$ = 8.5 T and $\theta = 0$.
-By tilting the field direction from the $c$ axis, $\mu$ successively crosses higher Landau levels by reducing the out-of-plane field after exhibiting a minimum at 48$^\circ$.
-The minimum of $1/T_1$ corresponds to $\mu$ located between the $N=3$ and $N=4$ Landau levels.
-The difference between the experimental result and the calculation originates from a simplification of the band structure in the calculation.
-The fine oscillation of $1/T_1$ due to the higher Laudau levels is not resolved within the experimental precision for the thermal damping and a mixture of several frequencies, as observed in the SdH oscillation \cite{Kondo2021Bi}.
+The result is compared with a numerical calculation of $1/T_1$ using Eq. (\ref{DOS_Landau}) in Fig. \ref{FIG4}(b).
+By tilting the field direction from the $c$ axis, $\mu$ successively crosses higher Landau levels by reducing the out-of-plane field after exhibiting a minimum at 48$^\circ$, smaller than the experimental result.
+Since the minimum of $1/T_1$ corresponds to $\mu$ located between Landau levels, the larger $\mu$ lowers the minimum angle \cite{SM}.
+Thus, the Landau level at $\theta =0$ should be $n=1$, consistent with the main SdH oscillation \cite{Kondo2021Bi}.
+The difference between theoretical and experimental results is not simply explained by the sum of two Landau levels in different bands \cite{SM}, but by anisotropy of the Dirac cone and the spin splitting, as discussed in the following.

-In quasi-2D Dirac semimetals, the low-energy excitation is carried by spin and orbital fluctuations \cite{dora2009graphene, Maebashi2019}.
-The spin part gives isotropic $1/T_1 \sim T^3$ behavior, whereas the orbital part due to the interband transition is anisotropic and negligible for a 2D system \cite{dora2009graphene, Maebashi2019}.
-The result strikingly differs from that expected in 3D Dirac fermions where $1/T_1$ from orbital contributions follows a cubic temperature dependence \cite{hirosawa2017T1, okvatovity2019TaP}, as observed in semiconducting Bi$_{1-x}$Sb$_x$ \cite{Watanabe}.
-In fact, the observed $1/T_1$ is isotropic at high temperatures, where the Landau quantization is smeared out.
-The interband excitation, if any, can be less sensitive to the magnetic field, since all electrons forming the Dirac band participate in the excitation \cite{fuseya2015Bi}.